-We note that if $t+1$ help requests are sent, then at least one of them is sent by a correct process.
-Thus, in this case, $f\in O(t)$, and we can execute the fallback algorithm.
+We note that if $t+1$ help requests are sent, then at least one of them is sent by a correct process that did not manage to form quorum certificates when it served as leader.
+Thus, in this case, $f\in \Theta(t)$, and we can execute the fallback algorithm.
 To make sure that all correct processes participate in the fallback algorithm, a $\fb$ certificate with $t+1$ signature is formed.

 We now encounter a new challenge.
 We must have all correct processes start a synchronous fallback algorithm at the same time.
 However, an adversary can form the $\fb$ certificate and deal it to only some correct processes.
 This scenario can happen, for example, if less than $t+1$ $\helpre$ messages are sent, and the adversary adds $t$ $\helpre$ signatures of its own.
 We thus require a correct process that receives a $\fb$ certificate to broadcast it (line~\ref{l:bc_fb}).
 This ensures that whenever one correct process runs the fallback algorithm, all of them do, but may still cause different correct processes to start the fallback at different times.
 Nevertheless, we know that the starting time difference is at most the $\delta$ it takes the message to arrive.
 We therefore run the fallback algorithm with $\delta'=2\delta$, ensuring that all correct processes enter a fallback round before any of them exits from it.